spaceandtimelabs/blitzar-rs/docs/commitments/compute_commitments.md

         we infer the `num_rows` from data\[i].data_slice.len() / data\[i].element_size.
         The second accepted data input is a slice view of a [curve25519_dalek::scalar::Scalar] memory area, which captures the slices of contiguous Dalek Scalar elements.

+* `offset_generators` - Specifies the offset used to fetch the generators

 # Asserts